monicathieu/spelman-wistem-psych/content/docs/schedule/schedule.md

 toc: true
 ---

-We will always meet at 2:30-4:30 pm.
-The weekly schedule will *generally* be:

-- Monday: Class
-- Tuesday: *No meeting*
-- Wednesday: Office hours and co-working
-- Thursday: Class
+We will *generally* meet on **Mondays and Wednesdays 2:30-4:30 pm.** We may adjust meeting days some weeks depending on holidays, and to get some extra work time before final presentations.

 {{< callout "note" >}}
 The schedule is subject to change, but whatever you see here is current.